PotLock/docs/README.md

 ### Origin Name

 Potlucks are communal events where everyone brings their own dish to the table.
 As a funding platform we embody these values  Also sometimes referred to a POTLOCK.
 Additionally a community Pot is generally considered as a source of funding, while a lock invokes security and trust.
-At PotLock we embody all this, the community coming together with different resources to the table, to secure funding for the public.
+At POTLOCK we embody all this, the community coming together with different resources to the table, to secure funding for the public.

 ## Current State of POTLOCK